 - Putting the illness “in its place” – being concerned about the person with the condition without making the illness the primary focus of relationship life.

-- Recognizing the skills and strengths the person with digestive condition uses coping with their challenging disorder.
+- Recognizing the skills and strengths the person with digestive condition uses to cope with their challenging disorder.
 For example, calling attention to his or her strategies and skills used in managing intestinal symptoms and distress.

 What partners/family members can do